Solitai7e/Doodads/README.md

 emustorage.user.js - Web Storage shim, used mostly as a workaround for sites
-                     that break themselves in the absence of the real APIs. pool.h             - barebones memory/object pool idk what these are called geany/             - plugins for Geany, most of them workarounds for random annoyances.
+                     that break themselves in the absence of the real APIs. pool.h             - barebones memory/object pool idk what these are called
 ```